kalilistic/SillyChat/README.md

 # SillyChat

-Make chat more fun with transalations like pirate.
+Make chat more fun with translations like pirate.